dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/99_1_Extra_Problems.md

 - Show that continuity of measure from above/below holds for outer measures.

 - $\star$: Show that if $E\subseteq \RR^n$ is measurable then $m(E) = \sup_{K\subset E\text{ compact}} m(K)$ iff for all $\eps> 0$ there exists a compact $K\subseteq E$ such that $m(K) \geq m(E) - \eps$.
+- Show that a countable union of null sets is null.

 Continuity